xinhaoyuan/layout-machi/README.md

 __This feature is a toy.
 It may come with performance and usability issues - you have been warned.__

+Known caveats include:

+1. `arrange()` of the nested layouts are always called when the machi `arrange()` is called.
+This could be optimized with caching.
+2. `client.*wfact` and other layout related operations don't work as machi fakes tag data to the nested layout engine.
+    But it hopefully works if one changes the fields in the faked tag data.

 __This feature is not available in draft mode.__

 To set up nested layouts, you first need to check/modify `machi.editor.nested_layouts` array, which maps an argument string (`[0-9,]+`) to a layout object.